How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 What is the weather like during the Marrakesh Marathon?

 Being held in January, the temperatures are at their lowest for the region, as is the humidity.
-Dress for a cold start, knowing that there is a strong chance of it getting warm as the day progresses, especially if it’s forecast to be a sunny day.
+Dress for a cold start, knowing there is a strong chance of it getting warm as the day progresses, especially if it’s forecast to be sunny.

 YearConditionsLowHigh